pablobio/courses/Purdue_GALLO_2023/README.md

 * [Contact](#contact)

 ## General info
-This is a repository for the files and codes used for the course "Análises de dados funcionais usando o R" presented as part of the event "Aplicabilidades de Softwares em análises genômicas" (http://www.emevz.ufba.br/aplicabilidade-de-softwares-em-analises-genomicas).
+This is a repository for the files and codes used during the talk for the Advanced Statistical Methods in Animal Breeding (ASMAB) study group.

-In this course, we will cover some relevant tools for the identification of functional candidate genes and candidate functional variant selection.
-Among these tools, we will discuss the use of Gene Ontology, MeSH, Metabolic pathways, and Quantitative Trait Loci (QTL) annotation (and enrichment analysis).
-Additionally, we will discuss the importance of data integration and the use of tools for data summary, comparison, and visualization.

 This data repository is composed of the following folders:

-- **data:** The data folder contains all the required datasets used for the analysis performed during this course.
+- **data:** The data folder contains all the required datasets used for the analysis performed during the talk.

-- **presentations:** In this folder, you can find the presentations used for theoretical discussion during the course.
+- **Presentation:** In this folder, you can find the presentation.

-- **scripts:** The scripts with code used for the analysis performed in this course are saved in this folder.
+- **scripts:** The scripts with code used for the analysis performed in this talk are saved in this folder.

 ## Software and packages

-For this course, you will need to have installed in your computer the latest versions of R and RStudio.
+For this talk, you will need to have installed in your computer the latest versions of R and RStudio.
 This software can be downloaded through the following links:

 - **R:** https://vps.fmvz.usp.br/CRAN/